iarsystems/bx-docker/README.md

 "bx-workspaces-ci/library/source/crc32.c",36 Severity-Medium[ATH-shift-neg]:LHS argument of right shift operator may be negative.
 Its range is [-INF,INF].
 ```

-And then use `ireport` to generate an HTML report.
+The same database can be used for generating an analysis report with warnings about coding violations for the project's ruleset selection.
+Use `ireport` to generate an HTML report.
 In this example:
 ```console
 # /opt/iarsystems/bxarm/arm/bin/ireport --full --project library --db $(find bx-workspaces-ci -name "cstat.db")
 HTML report generated: library.html